Information about inclusive language and what to do if a member uses inappropriate language

 Inappropriate or unacceptable language highlights perceived or actual differences between people.

 This may have historical implications and is generally intended to cause offence.
 Even if framed under ‘being a joke’ this still isn't acceptable.
 Very often these can be linked to personal traits, such as a defining characteristic or sexuality.

 As the English language is constantly evolving and developing, there may be some terms that were previously acceptable which are now considered offensive.
 There may also be some words which feel extremely removed from their original meaning.

 If a person uses an offensive term to describe themselves

 Sometimes individuals or communities reclaim offensive words or phrases to refer to themselves.
-If so, it's not necessarily appropriate to challenge the individual on their use of that language.
+If so, it's not always appropriate to challenge the individual on their use of that language.
 Make sure that you're careful about how other members of the group use these terms.

 If a young person uses insensitive or unacceptable language